ajaichemmanam/graph_node_classification/docs/overview.md

 So added a log softmax layer at the end of the model.

 Used the given parameters for learning rate, weight decay and hidden channels.
+Added a config file to store all the parameters.

 - For each epoch in Training Loop: